Loyall police seek public’s help

 According to a press release, The Harlan County Sheriff’s Office is issuing the alert to help Harlan County families avoid falling victim to a fundraising scam.

-The sheriff’s office has received reports from local residents stating they received a call from someone stating they are raising money for the Wallins Fire Department.
-The sheriff’s office has verified the Wallins Fire Department is not currently doing any fundraising by telephone.
+The sheriff’s office has received reports from residents who have received a call from someone stating they are raising money for the Wallins Fire Department.
+Officials have verified the Wallins Fire Department is not currently doing any fundraising by telephone.

 “Residents should avoid providing credit card or bank account information over the phone for donations,” said Harlan County Sheriff Leslie “Smitty” Smith.
 “You should always verify that the caller represents a legitimate organization.”